 No resource is more vital to the survival of the human species than water.
-Beyond its obvious life-sustaining properties, water is a critical component for all aspects of human life.
+Beyond its obvious life-sustaining properties, water is a critical component for all aspects of human society.
 It feeds agriculture and energy production, drives industrial processes and transportation systems, and nourishes the ecosystems that we depend upon.
 Yet through waste and mismanagement, careless pollution, and ever-surging demand, humankind is careening toward a day when there will not be enough water for most people.

 If we continue along our current path, the majority of humans will face chronic water shortages within two generations, widening the gap between the haves and the have-nots.
 City managers worldwide will be forced to decide how water should be deployed; and there will not be enough to go round.
 Nations will become even more vulnerable in the face of drought and extreme weather.
 And the pursuit of ever-dwindling resources will trigger land-grabbing and conflict, pitting nation against nation, and neighbour against neighbour.

 It doesn't have to be this way.
 If we can focus on strategies that reduce demand and waste, establish practical policies, and apply smart technology for efficient use and monitoring, humankind can more sustainably manage this precious resource.
 But we must recognise that there can be no one-size-fits-all approach.